wtestcase/toborwinner.github.io/src/posts/2-road-to-nix-nix-laziness/index.md

 This doesn't throw an error because the error is never evaluated thanks to lazy evaluation.

-> Note: We had to use parenthesis because the space that separates list items
+> Note: We had to use parentheses because the space that separates list items
 > has a higher priority than the space used to call functions.
 In other words,
 > the following evaluates to `"an error"`{.nix}:
 >